What is volume in stock charts?

 Now look at the chart below and read further for a description of the key concepts.
 The chart maps Price, Moving Averages 10 & 30, and volume (Red for Negative, Green for Positive).

 3 Key Steps Referenced in the chart.

-Here at point 1, we see a considerable change in the direction of price; it was proceeding in a downward trend, then suddenly there was a spike in Volume over two weeks; this is known as a “blow-off bottom.”
+Here at point 1, we see a considerable change in the direction of price; it was proceeding in a downward trend, then suddenly there was a spike in volume over two weeks; this is known as a “blow-off bottom.”

 It indicates that a key price has been found, where the sellers have lost enough that they need to sell the stock, and the buyers have seen the price decrease enough to see real value in the stock.
 Of course, other factors contribute, like good news or earnings results.
-Whatever happened, Volume increased!
+Whatever happened, volume increased!

-The stock here increases from $20 to $38 in the following three months, a 90% increase, but how would we know this was about to happen.
+The stock increased from $20 to $38 in the following three months, a 90% increase, but how would we know this was about to happen.
 Well, buying at the time the moving averages crossed over would have been a good option; it would not have provided the full 90%, but it would have produced 40%, which by anyone’s reckoning is an excellent result.
 However, here we see a monster, “Blow off Top,” the enormous red Spike; this is a powerful sign to sell as soon as possible.

-From stage 2, we see the stock move in a sideways pattern and eventually decrease back down to $19; the ride is well and truly over.
+From stage 2, we see the stock move in a sideways pattern and eventually decrease to $19; the ride is well and truly over.
 However, you would not own the stock, as you would have sold when the moving averages crossed.

-The stock price starts to increase in mid-November 2008, but Volume tells us nothing; WHY?
+The stock price starts to increase in mid-November 2008, but volume tells us nothing; WHY?